The River Campus is Missouri’s only campus dedicated to art, dance, music, and theatre.

 The River Campus is home to the Holland College of Arts and Media, a world-class entertainment and education venue.
 The River Campus is the only campus dedicated solely to art, dance, music and theatre in Missouri.
 Unlike many universities that house these disciplines in facilities across campus, Southeast provides a unique opportunity for artists of all talents to spend time and create together.

 The River Campus is a vibrant community of gifted artists, musicians, actors, performers, and dancers.
-Combine that with international touring groups, guest speakers, and master classes and you will discover unlimited opportunities to launch your arts career.
+Combine that with professional quality productions, experiental learning, guest speakers, and master classes and you will discover unlimited opportunities to launch your arts career.

 River Campus by the Numbers